mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "And then what?
 Thi lives the rest of hae life as a prisoner?
 As long as Kanosin exists in this world, theives like hae will do whatever it takes to keep it alive."

 Ginnu finally spoke up, "I'm trying to escape this madness.
-Unlike you, Guardian Setre."
+Unlike you, Hunter Setre."

 Setre bolted across the room and in one fluid motion, she lifted Ginnu by the shirt.
 Ginnu didn't flinch or fight back.
 Thi was like a ragdoll against the wall.